-I often chuckle when people ask the questions: “Is social media that big of a deal?” or “Can social media really boost my career?”
+I often chuckle when people ask: “Is social media that big of a deal?” or “Can social media really boost my career?”
 My answer is always in the affirmative.
-This isn’t just because I think so, but because I’ve seen it play out countless times for numerous people.
+This isn’t just because I think so but because I’ve seen it play out countless times for numerous people.

 In our world today, social media wields an immense power over our personal and professional lives.
 A survey of 505 employers in the U.S. corroborates this fact.
 98% of these employers confessed to doing background research on job applicants before offering them employment, and 90% of them stated that the status of the social media account of an applicant is considered a major factor in making hiring decisions.

-Taking a cue from this, social media can have a positive or negative effect on your job opportunities, depending on how you use it.
-It can turn out to be integral to the success of your career if used well or spell disaster if misused.
+Taking a cue from this, social media can positively or negatively affect your job opportunities, depending on how you use it.
+It can be integral to your career’s success if used well or spell disaster if misused.
 So, the determinant of your success with social media is your usage of the platform.

 Here are a few tips to help you start your career by leveraging the power of social media: